lllyasviel/Paints-UNDO/README.md

 **Do note that many fake websites of PaintsUndo are on Google and social media recently.**

+# News

+2025 Aug 13: We release the preview of [PaintsAlter](https://lllyasviel.github.io/paints_alter_web/).
+A framework that can undo and redo to explore drawing processes.

 # Get Started

 You can deploy PaintsUndo locally via: